-- (2) If the rating score at the time of the reinspection is below eighty (80) or if there is one (1) or more four (4) demerit point items in violation, the director of health, shall take immediate steps to have the food service establishment closed. - (3) However, if there are insanitary or other conditions in the operation of a food service establishment which, in the judgment of the director of health, constitutes an immediate and substantial hazard to the public health, he may immediately issue a written notice to the permit holder or operator citing such conditions, specifying the corrective action to be taken, and specifying the time period within which such action shall be taken, and, if deemed necessary order immediate correction.
-If correction is not made in the stated time, a written order shall be issued to close the food service establishment. - (4) If the rating score is eighty (80) or above or if there are any three (3) demerit point items in violation, the director of health, registered sanitarian or authorized agent shall order correction of any violations and specify time for correction.
-If a qualified food operator is not employed on-site, except as provided by the qualified food operator replacement provision in section 19-13-B42(s)(7), the food service establishment has thirty (30) days to comply.
-If correction has not been made after thirty (30) days, the director of health shall take immediate steps to close the food service establishment.
-The food service establishment shall also be reinspected as frequently as necessary in the determination of the local director of health to ensure compliance with this section. - (5) The owner or operator of any food service establishment may at any time request an inspection for the purpose of improving the rating score of the food service establishment.
-Within ten (10) days following receipt of a request including a signed statement that the violations have, in the applicant's opinion, been corrected, the director of health, registered sanitarian or authorized agent shall make an inspection and thereafter as many additional inspections as he may deem necessary to assure himself that the applicant is complying with the requirements of this section. - (6) The owner or operator of a food service establishment aggrieved by an order, may, within forty-eight (48) hours after such order, appeal to the director of health, who shall thereupon immediately examine into the merits of such case and may vacate, modify or affirm such order.
-The owner or operator of a food service establishment who is aggrieved by such action of the director of health may, no later than three (3) business days after receipt of the order, appeal to the commissioner who shall thereupon immediately notify the authority from whose order the appeal was taken and examine into the merits of such case and may vacate, modify or affirm such action.
+- (4) If the rating score is eighty (80) or above, the director of health, registered sanitarian or authorized agent shall order correction of any violations and specify time for correction.
+If a qualified food operator is not employed on-site, except as provided by the qualified food operator replacement provision in section 19-13-B49(t)(6), the catering food service establishment has thirty (30) days to comply.
+If correction has not been made after thirty (30) days, the director of health shall take immediate steps to close the catering food service establishment.
+The catering food service establishment shall also be reinspected as frequently as necessary in the determination of the local director of health to maintain compliance with this section. - (5) The owner or operator of any catering food service establishment may at any time request an inspection for the purpose of improving the rating score of the catering food service establishment.
+Within ten (10) days following receipt of a request including a signed statement that the violations have in the applicant's opinion, been corrected, the director of health, registered sanitarian or authorized agent shall make an inspection and thereafter as many additional inspections as he may deem necessary to assure himself that the applicant is complying with the requirements of this section. - (6) The owner or operator of a catering food service establishment aggrieved by an order may, within forty-eight (48) hours after such order, appeal to the director of health, who shall thereupon immediately examine into the merits of such case and may vacate, modify or affirm such order.
+The owner or operator of a catering food service establishment who is aggrieved by such action of the director of health may, no later than three (3) business days after receipt of the order, appeal to the commissioner of health who shall thereupon immediately notify the authority from whose order the appeal was taken and examine into the merits of such case and may vacate, modify or affirm such action.

-(Effective August 24, 1977; Amended effective April 25, 1994; April 25, 1997; August 15, 2000; July 6, 2001; October 3, 2005; July 3, 2007.)
+(Effective January 27, 1975; Amended effective April 25, 1994; April 25, 1997; July 6, 2001; October 3, 2005; July 3, 2007.)